Tutorials C# Logical Programs Tutorial

 Q2: Do I need Visual Studio?

 No — .NET 8 SDK with VS Code works.
-Console app or xUnit test project is enough for LogicMaster practice.
+Console app or xUnit project is enough.

 Q3: Is this asked in Indian IT interviews?

-Yes — number, string, and array programs appear in TCS, Infosys, Wipro, Cognizant drives; patterns in product companies.
+Yes — TCS, Infosys, Wipro, Cognizant drives; patterns appear in product companies too.

 Q4: Which .NET version?

-Examples use C# 12 / .NET 8 — top-level statements and collection expressions allowed in practice code.
+Examples use C# 12 / .NET 8 — collection expressions and top-level statements allowed.

 Q5: How does this fit LogicMaster?

-Article 52 covers recursive fibonacci (RECURSION category).
+Article 52 covers recursive fibonacci (RECURSION).
 By Article 100 you complete enterprise coding scenarios.